Coronavirus: Italy to start easing lockdown from May

 Europe

 Germany’s confirmed cases have risen by 1,785 to 143,457.
+This year’s Oktoberfest in Munich has been called off because of the pandemic.
+The cancellation of the world-famous annual celebration of beer, which was supposed to run from September 19th to October 4th, underlines expectations that the path back to normal life will be very long.
+The Oktoberfest typically draws about six million visitors every year to packed festival grounds in Bavaria’s capital.
 German Chancellor Angela Merkel signalled readiness to finance economic recovery in Europe from the pandemic through a bigger European Union budget and the issuance of joint debt via the European Commission.

 The spread of the coronavirus in Spain seems to be slowing despite more than 200,000 people now having been infected.